Kenosha Kingfish Host Families

 As for Thompson, he pitches for the team.
 And as a host mom, Hoey said she often lectures her players on their futures.

-As a host family, Hoey said she's her players mom while they're in Kenosha, so she's going to go to every game or watch a livestream.
+As a host family, Hoey said she's her player's mom while they're in Kenosha, so she's going to every game or watch a livestream.

 One of Hoey's sons went to the University of Oklahoma, so she said since he was living so far away, she hoped that there were people there taking care of him when she couldn't.
 That hope also contributed to her being inspired to become a host family.